David-Inkheart/alx-backend-user-data/0x01-Basic_authentication/README.md

-# This project covers some concepts on the authentication process and implementation of a Basic Authentication on a simple API:
+# This project covers some concepts on the authentication process and implementation of a Basic Authentication on a simple REST API:
 - What authentication means
 - What Base64 is
 - How to encode/decode Base64
 - What Basic Authentication means
 - How to send the Authorization header
+- Error catching and handling

 ### [0.
 Simple-basic-API](./api/v1/app.py)